 Understanding employment regulations in Nova Scotia | CFIB

 All businesses with employees must follow Employment Standards.
 You must first determine whether your business is federally or provincially regulated.
-If, like almost 90% of businesses your company is regulated provincially, check out the helpful guidelines and fact sheets on employment rights available through the website of Nova Scotia's Department of Labour and Advanced Education.
+If, like almost 90% of businesses your company is regulated provincially, check out the helpful guidelines and fact sheets on employment rights available through the website of Nova Scotia's Department of Labour, Skills and Immigration.
 Better yet, call our Business Advisors for timely answers to your questions.

 What is Nova Scotia's minimum wage?

 The minimum wage rate applies to a work week of 48 hours or less.

 Is Remembrance Day a paid public holiday in Nova Scotia?

 In Nova Scotia, Remembrance Day is a holiday under the Remembrance Day Act and is treated somewhat differently than the five paid holidays (New Year's Day, Good Friday, Canada Day, Labour Day and Christmas Day) that fall under the Labour Standards Code.

 Most, but not all, employees who work on Remembrance Day and who have worked on at least 15 of the 30 calendar days immediately before Remembrance Day are entitled to receive a holiday with pay.
 Note that employees who do not work on Remembrance Day do not get paid for the day.